rafajm7/DNA_Accessibility_LSTM/README.md

-# LSTM Application to the prediction of DNA's openings
+# LSTM Application to the prediction of DNA accessibility

 DNA transcription is the first process of gene expression, through which the information contained in the DNA sequence is transferred to a copy of RNA for the subsequent generation of proteins.
 For this process to occur, DNA must be "open", in a state in which it is physically enabled for reading and decoding.
 However, not all regions of the genome are equally accessible when transcribing.
 There are sequencing methods, such as ATAC-Seq, that allow the identification of regions with a higher transcription capacity for the generation of proteins.
 The value returned by the ATAC-Seq method for each position of the genome corresponds to a measure of the opening of the DNA at that point to transcribe to protein.